Nilpotent Types and Fracture Squares in Homotopy Type Theory: Nilpotent types

 \section{Nilpotent types}

 In this section we develop the basic theory of nilpotent types.
-The main results are \cref{theorem:nilpotentchar}, which characterizes nilpotent spaces in terms of certain factorizations of the maps in their Postnikov towers, and \cref{theorem:cohomologyiso}, which establishes that a cohomology isomorphism between nilpotent types induces isomorphisms in all homotopy groups.
-The main results are known classically, but most of the proofs are quite different.
-In particular, we prove \cref{proposition:characterizationF} and use it to give a description of fibrations with fiber an Eilenberg-Mac Lane space (\cref{remark:descriptionbundles}), which allows us to prove a generalization of the classification of nilpotent types (\cref{theorem:mainchar}).
+The main result is \cref{theorem:nilpotentchar}, which characterizes nilpotent spaces in terms of certain factorizations of the maps in their Postnikov towers.
+Although the main result is known classically, most of the proofs we give are quite different.
+In particular, we give a description of fibrations with fiber an Eilenberg--Mac Lane space (\cref{remark:descriptionbundles}), which allows us to prove a generalization of the classification of nilpotent types (\cref{theorem:mainchar}).

+In \cref{grouptheory} we show that the theory of groups and group actions can be seen as a particular case of the theory of spaces and fibrations.
+In \cref{Kbundles} we study $K(A,n)$-bundles, by studying their classifying space.
+We prove a general stabilization result about these classifying spaces (\cref{proposition:characterizationF}) which allows us to give a workable description of $K(A,n)$-bundles.
+In \cref{principalfibrations} we discuss principal $K(A,n)$-bundles, and give a characterization in terms of group actions.
+Finally, in \cref{nilpgroups} and \cref{nilpspaces}, we introduce nilpotent groups and types and characterize them in terms of group actions.